COBREXA/COBREXA.jl/docs/src/distributed/1_functions.md

 ## Mitigating parallel inefficiencies

-Ideally, the speedup gained by parallel processing should be proportional to the amount of hardware you add as the workers.
-You should be aware of factors that reduce the parallel efficiency, which can be summarized as follows:
+Ideally, the speedup gained by parallel processing should be proportional to the amount of hardware one add as the workers.
+To reach that, it is beneficial to be aware of factors that reduce the parallel efficiency, which can be summarized as follows:

 - Parallelization within single runs of the linear solver is typically not supported (and if it is, it may be inefficient for common problem sizes).
-  Normally, you want to parallelize the analyzes that comprise multiple independent runs of the solvers.
+  Normally, we want to parallelize the analyzes that comprise multiple independent runs of the solvers.
 - Some analysis function, such as [`flux_variability_analysis`](@ref), have serial parts that can not be parallelized by default.
-Usually, you may avoid the inefficiency by precomputing the serial analysis parts without involving the cluster of the workers.
+Usually, pipelines may avoid the inefficiency by precomputing the serial analysis parts without involving the cluster of the workers.
 - Frequent worker communication may vastly reduce the efficiency of parallel processing; typically this happens if the time required for individual analysis steps is smaller than the network round-trip-time to the worker